 There was once an app that Duolingo used to create flashcards, which unfortunately is no longer available.
 However, it is still possible to get your hands on Duolingo flashcards, but just in another way.

-In this article, we will be talking about everything about Duolingo flashcards and where you can find them for yourself.
+In this article, we will discuss everything about Duolingo flashcards and where you can find them for yourself.

 Duolingo has a variety of languages on offer for you to learn.
 Each course comes with super quick lessons and tasks.